Blog Diets High Blood Pressure Diet Menu: Sample Menus And Tips For Beginners

 • 1 tbsp. dried parsley flakes (or 3 tbsp. chopped fresh parsley)

-1. Start by cooking pasta according to the package directions.
+1. Start by cooking the pasta according to the package instructions.

-2. Elsewhere, place a large skillet over medium heat.
-Add the onion, olive oil, garlic and mushrooms and cook for 10 minutes or until the onions are soft.
+2. Place a large skillet over medium heat.
+Add the onion, olive oil, garlic, and mushrooms and cook for 10 minutes or until the onions are soft.

 3. Add the pumpkin, broth, salt, sage, and pepper.
-Reduce the heat and simmer for about 8 minutes.
+Reduce the heat and simmer for approximately 8 minutes.

 4. Drain and add to the pumpkin sauce when the pasta is finished cooking.
 Stir to combine.

-5. Sprinkle with the Parmesan cheese and parsley before serving.
+5. Sprinkle the parmesan cheese and parsley over the dish before serving.

-Recipe 3: Mexican-Style Bean Soup With Shredded Chicken & Lime (6)
+Recipe 3: Mexican-Style Bean Soup with Shredded Chicken and Lime (6)

 Black beans, lime, and red pepper come together magically in this healthy shredded chicken recipe.
-So, try out this recipe when you have leftover chicken breast and are craving healthy soup.
-The recipe is obtained from BBC Good Food and is as follows (6):
+You can try out this recipe when you have leftover chicken breast and are craving healthy soup.
+The recipe was obtained from BBC Good Food and is as follows (6):

 • 2 tsp. rapeseed oil